 there are still patches of land where people are non possessive to varying degrees. and, bigger patches of land are still offered to people playing the haloed beings within the belief system of that community.

-in the ever evolving perception of the nature of things causing change in different needs arises a quest for a place devoid of sense of possession. in a lucid dream-like state of being may be observed the nature of possessiveness. it is nothing but the learnt fear of insecurity. and that fear is the motivating force for the desire to hide oneself, not be seen. and the school syllabus offers one to acquire a role and robe with all required signs and symbols for the characters and learn to play according to the given script.
+in the ever evolving perception of the nature of things causing change in different needs arises a quest for a place devoid of sense of possession. in a lucid dream-like state of being may be observed the nature of possessiveness. it is nothing but the fear of insecurity. and that fear is the motivating force for the desire to hide oneself, not be seen. and the school syllabus offers one to acquire a role and robe with all required signs and symbols for the characters and learn to play according to the given script.

 it is thus that the two actors, one american and one indian playing the leadership role are striving to hide their senses of inferiority to the caucasian race instilled into their upbringing in the apartheid regime. each one has to stand tall in the watching eyes of the critics in the employ of those who play superior to the dark skin. it is thus that an american speaking his lines in a dialogue with an iranian cannot accept the latter's right to stand on equal footing. a living on equal footing is possible only in absence of the acquired sense of insecurity that makes for the comparative worth. and unless there are those who are kept inferior one cannot be seen to be superior.

-it happens in a minimal state of existence; in it there is no duality between on and off the stage differences, the urge to win applause not manifesting; no praying, not experiencing the sense of deprivation. there is knowing when enough is enough, very much like the automatic switch of the gasoline pump that turns off the pump when the tank is full.
+it happens in a minimal state of existence; in it there is no duality between on and off the stage differences, the urge to win applause not manifesting; no praying, not experiencing the sense of deprivation. is knowing when enough is enough, very much like the automatic switch of the gasoline pump that turns off the pump when the tank is full.